-- to learn “follow me”: turn our body (from the head to the toes including the shoulders and hips) in the direction we want to go, as soon as our dog advances towards us, we can reward/ congratulate ;
+- To learn “follow me”: Let’s turn our body (from head to toes including shoulders and hips) in the direction we want to go, as soon as our dog moves towards us, we can reward/praise him;

 To look at an object will help also our dog to understand which is the target.